GSNL Data Policy principles

 All Supersites and Natural Laboratories should thus implement the following principles:

-• Data, metadata and products shall be encoded using widely accepted formats, and openly
+• Data, metadata and research products should be encoded using widely accepted formats, and openly shared online without cost (or at the cost of reproduction);

 All shared data and products should be accompanied by a data license, and referred to by